Ofenhed/quantum-keynav/README.md

   be mitigated by disabling focus follows mouse when the `proximity-in` event is received, and turning it back on when `proximity-out` is received.
 - Not compatible with keynav config files.
+- Your keyboard is not aware of your display resolution, layout, or contents.
+  - You quickly end up in subpixel level accuracy.
+(See `KEYNAV_ASSUME_MAX_WIDTH` and `KEYNAV_ASSUME_MAX_HEIGHT` below)
+  - You can't navigate on a single monitor, nor a single program window.
 - The linux operation is unfortunately not plug and play at this time.
 To make this run with X11 (and probably Wayland), see below.